-In order to receive an RF signal, the desired channel frequency, $f{carrier}$, must be programmed into the Si4330.
+In order to receive or transmit an RF signal, the desired channel frequency, $f{carrier}$ , must be programmed into the Si4430/31/32.
+The Si4431/32 and Si4430 cover different frequencies.
+This section discusses the frequency range covered by all EZRadioPRO devices.
 Note that this frequency is the center frequency of the desired channel and not an LO frequency.
 The carrier frequency is generated by a Fractional-N Synthesizer, using 10 MHz both as the reference frequency and the clock of the (3rd order) $\Delta\Sigma$ modulator.
 This modulator uses modulo 64000 accumulators.
 This design was made to obtain the desired frequency resolution of the synthesizer.
-The overall division ratio of the feedback loop consist of an integer part (N) and a fractional part (F).
-In a generic sense, the output frequency of the synthesizer is as follows:
+The overall division ratio of the feedback loop consist of an integer part (N) and a fractional part (F).In a generic sense, the output frequency of the synthesizer is as follows: